MaazPro/reactMovieApp/.swm/react-movie-app.e1f30.sw.md

 <br/>

-*   When the screen width is of 600px then the padding of the search class will be of 1rem from the top and bottom.<br/>
+*   When the screen width is of 600px then the padding of the search class will be of 1rem from the top and bottom.
 And 1.75rem from the right and left.

 *   It will the set its width to span the entire width of the screen.
 This is the reason why the user only sees the input field at the top of the screen to its maximum width.
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->